liuderchi/atom-i18n/README.md

   * `lib/` is about translation operations
       * contains `main.coffee` which is entry point
-      * 3 big parts require i18n:
+      * 4 parts require translation:
           * menus in the top
           * context-menu when right clicked
+          * settings page
-          * preference page
+          * about page

   * `package.json` contains package metadata
       * key `configSchema` defines supported languages